RottenK1D/PROJECT-LANDING-PAGE/README.md

 First web section:

 Logo - text , can be image
-Links - to other parts of web
+Links - navigate webpage sections
 Header - representing web
 Text - some information about us
 Image - placeholder for future images